Halong Bay, Vietnam

 While we don’t think the experience here would replace Halong Bay entirely, it’s definitely worth a visit in its own right, but especially if you’re not going to make it to Halong this time.

 You can get there by bus from Hanoi’s Giap Bat Bus Terminal.
-The journey takes between 1.5 and 2.5 hours depending on traffic, and costs around 200,000 VND ($8.60 USD).
-Check options and prices on Baolau, or 12Go.
+The journey takes between 1.5 and 2.5 hours depending on traffic and costs around 200,000 VND ($8.60 USD).

-You can reach the area from adjacent Ninh Binh, which is also a stop on the main train line running from North Vietnam to South Vietnam.
+You can reach the area from adjacent Ninh Binh, a stop on the main train line running from North Vietnam to South Vietnam.